Glossary

 workflow completion

-If the workflow is complete, the scheduler will automatically shut down.
+A workflow is complete, and the scheduler will automatically shut down, if no tasks remain in the n=0.

 workflow id